kontainapp/guide/docs/k8s/k8s_quick_start.md

 ```

 ### Deploy Kontain runtime in Minikube
-Now, to install Kontain runtime in Minikube, we will need to use a Daemonset:
+Now, to install Kontain runtime in Minikube, we will need to use a Daemonset.
+This installs Kontain on all the nodes of the Kubernetes cluster.
 ```bash

 # Deploy Kontain Runtime